Get the best tips for how to remove carpet stains effectively and gently

 Start by firmly blotting the stain with a clean, dry microfiber cloth.
 If the stain is sticky, dark-colored, or a food item, you may want to slightly dampen the cloth with clean, warm water.
 Never scrub or rub the affected area because this can push the stain deeper into the carpet fibers.
 Continue blotting until the cloth doesn't pick up any more color.

 Use Puracy Natural Stain Remover next.
 We like using natural cleaners on carpet since this is the place where our bare feet walk and rest, kids play, and pets snuggle and nap.
-Many common carpet cleaners and stain removers have harsh chemicals and toxic fumes that we simply don't want in our homes or around our families.
-Puracy's non-toxic stain remover is made of six plant-based enzymes that tackle hundreds of types of stains and odors with natural plant power.
+Many common carpet cleaners and stain removers have harsh chemicals and fumes that we simply don't want in our homes or around our families.
+Our stain remover, however, is made of six plant-based enzymes that tackle hundreds of types of stains and odors with natural plant power.

 To use: Spray the stain, then wait at least 15 minutes.
 Fill a bowl with warm water, saturate a clean microfiber cloth with the water, gently wring, and press it into the stain by using a gentle back and forth motion.
 This will pull the stain and stain remover from the carpet by essentially rinsing it out with clean water.
 Repeat until the stain and stain remover are cleansed from the carpet.